OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 <a name="getCorporationsCorporationIdMembers"></a>
 # **getCorporationsCorporationIdMembers**
-> List&lt;GetCorporationsCorporationIdMembers200Ok&gt; getCorporationsCorporationIdMembers(corporationId, datasource, token, userAgent, xUserAgent)
+> List&lt;Integer&gt; getCorporationsCorporationIdMembers(corporationId, datasource, token, userAgent, xUserAgent)

 Get corporation members

-Read the current list of members if the calling character is a member.  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/members/)
+Return the current member list of a corporation, the token&#39;s character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java